ubermag/mumax3c/README.md

 -

 ## My changes
-- Added support for simulations with temperature (pass system.T to mx3 file, so mumax3 can deal with it).
 - Added TimeTorqueDriver with limited support of RunWhile() mumax3 simulation.
 Requires passing maxtorque parameter.
 The example and corresponding mx3 file lines are below.

 ```